sensepost/liniaal/README.md

 (Empire: listeners) > uselistener http_mapi
 ```

-The only new option is **Folder** which allows you to specify a name for the hidden folder used for communication.
+There are two new options **Folder** and **EmailAddress**, of which only  **Folder** is mandatory. **Folder** allows you to specify a name for the hidden folder used for communication.
 The default folder name is **Liniaal**.
+The **EmailAddress** is used to provide an email address for Liniaal to use on the client-side.
+This may be required in instances where users have multiple mailboxes.
+If this is set, the agent will locate the correct mailbox and use that for communication.
+If **EmailAddress** is left blank, the agent will use the primary mailbox.
+This should be sufficient in most cases and provides you with a generic listener, which can be used with multiple targets.

-Change this if you wish and then execute the listener.
+Change these to a custom values if you wish and then execute the listener.

 ```
 (Empire: listeners/http_mapi) > set Folder Liniaal